MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-1006-Native-Hawaiian-Housing-Block-Grant-Program/subpart-E-Monitoring-Accountability/section-1006.410.md

 ##### § 1006.410 Performance reports. #####

-Link to an amendment published at 89 FR 9764, Feb.
-12, 2024.

 (a) *Requirement.* For each fiscal year, the DHHL must:

 (1) Review the progress the DHHL has made during that fiscal year in achieving goals stated in its housing plan; and

-(2) Submit a report in a form acceptable to HUD, within 60 days of the end of the DHHL's fiscal year, to HUD describing the conclusions of the review.
+(2) Submit a report in a form acceptable to HUD, within 90 days of the end of the DHHL's fiscal year, describing the conclusions of the review.

+(3) DHHL may submit a written request for an extension of the deadline.
+HUD will establish a new date for submission if the extension is granted.

 (b) *Content.* Each report submitted under this section for a fiscal year shall: